ess-dmsc-dram/documents/training/new-mantid-developer.md

   I found that the later parts with detailed case studies are not so useful.
   Also, in some cases things seem to be pushed slightly too far, so not everything should be followed blindly to the extreme.
   Nevertheless this is absolutely recommended.

+- Ask on slack, lots of developers very happy to help out and discuss things

 ## Travel